In Canada, money market funds are offered by many financial institutions.

 The fund has been around since 1988 and had its lowest yielding year in 2015 when the fund returned just 0.19%.

-With over $2 billion in assets, the vast majority of the fund is held in cash or cash equivalents, with only 1.5% invested into domestic bonds.
+With over $2.7 billion in assets, the entire fund is currently held in cash or cash equivalents.

 The assets held in this fund are 100% geographically based in Canada, meaning little geo diversification of assets.